 Driving towards home I reached Tooele, Utah at 2:00 in the afternoon – too early to stop for the day.
 It was a pleasant warm 75 degree.
 When talking to my mother earlier that day, she advised me to stay as long as I could in Utah.
 Stay, she strongly advised.
 Seattle had been having terrible weather that would result in a rainfall record for October.
 I stopped driving home and found a county campground at Tooele that I turned into following my mother’s advice.
 This would be my last day of the fall season for me, after that it would be winter when I get home.

 And it was warm.
 At 9:00 pm I still had the trailer door open.
-At 8:00 am when I left it was 69 degrees.
+At 8:00 am when I left the next morning it was 69 degrees.

 Moab is a bit touristy, but it has the right to be with so much to see in the area.
 I saw only a few of the local sights, leaving most to see on a return trip.
 The two sights I saw were the Mill Canyon Dino Tracks and Arches National Park.